ZipZaap/DataExplorer/README.md

     ```

 > [!TIP]
-> You can optimize your workflow by defining a custom filter sequence in [`config.yaml`](configs/config.yaml) and setting sensible defaults applicable to your use case.
+> You can define a custom filter sequence, set sensible defaults or adjust the PyGMT visualization by editing [`config.yaml`](configs/config.yaml).

 ## :gear: Available filters